wonpoint4/Plotter/README.md

 * widey - For ratio plot, set yaxis range from 0.5 to 1.5
 * widewidey - For ratio plot, set yaxis range from 0.0 to 2.0
 * widthweight - For variable bin size, divide bin contents by bin size to get proper shape
+* finey - For ratio plot, set yaxis range from 0.9 to 1.1

 ## Verbosity
 You can set verbosity using `Verbosity` variable (QUIET, ERROR, WARNING, INFO, DEBUG, ALL)